History of anthracite coal mining in Pennsylvania: Railway

 The rise of the railway system expanded the anthracite coal industry.
-The D&H Company was one of the first to attempt the use of steam locomotives in America.
+The D&H Company was one of the first to attempt the use of steam locomotives in the United States.
 They purchased a locomotive from England so they could transport coal from the mines to their canal, and tested it on a railroad track in 1829.
-The locomotive ultimately failed, as it was too heavy for the wooden track, but demand was sparked for lighter locomotives that could transport coal from the mines to the canals.
+The locomotive ultimately failed, since it was too heavy for the wooden track, but demand was sparked for lighter locomotives that could transport coal from the mines to the canals.

 Locomotives that solely transported coal from mines to canal entries were in use in the 1830s, but goals were set to use railroads to bypass canals all together.
 In 1855 Asa Packer opened the Lehigh Valley Railroad (LVRR) to compete with the Lehigh Coal & Navigation Company's monopoly.
-The LVRR would eventually link the Mauch Chunk area of Pennsylvania all the way through New Jersey to NYC.
+The LVRR would eventually link the Mauch Chunk area of Pennsylvania all the way through New Jersey to New York City.
 The Philadelphia and Reading Railroad was opened in 1839 connecting Reading, PA in the southern anthracite region to Philadelphia.

-Through acquisitions it eventually went north to the Schuylkill field and east towards the Lehigh region.
+Through acquisitions, it eventually went north to the Schuylkill field and east towards the Lehigh region.
 It faced competition with the Schuylkill Navigation Company, until the Reading Railroad eventually leased out the Schuylkill Navigation Company in 1870.
-The Delaware, Lackawanna & Western Railroad would become the major carrier of anthracite from the northern fields to NYC.
+The Delaware, Lackawanna & Western Railroad would become the major carrier of anthracite from the northern fields to New York City.
 While the extensive railroad systems made transporting more efficient, they also lowered the price of coal in distant markets such as Philadelphia and NYC relative to the prices in areas surrounding the mines.
 In 1840 the wholesale price of anthracite in Philadelphia relative to the mine price was 3.6, and by 1864 the ratio was 1.3.
 A similar drop occurred with the New York prices.

 Iron industry

 The usage of anthracite coal in the iron industry increased demand for hard coal.
-Since the late 18th century coke (bituminous coal with the impurities burned away) was used as fuel to make iron in Britain.
+Since the late 18th century, coke, which was bituminous coal with the impurities burned away, was used as fuel to make iron in Britain.
 With the spread of popularity of anthracite in the early 19th century, iron makers began experimenting with using anthracite as fuel in iron production.
 It wasn't until 1840 when David Thomas introduced Welsh hot blast technology to the Lehigh Crane Iron Company that anthracite was successfully used to smelt iron.

-It was indicated that using anthracite saved up to 25% in the production of iron, and that the quality of the iron was also superior.
-By the 1850s anthracite was used in the manufacture of about half of all crude iron produced in the US.
+Using anthracite saved up to 25% in the production of iron, and the quality of the iron was also superior.
+By the 1850s, anthracite was used in the manufacture of about half of all crude iron produced in the US.
 The increased efficiency of anthracite heat was also instrumental in the manufacture of metal machinery and the transformation of water into steam for machinery power.